ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Summary

-Our hypermodern Python toolbox is:
+Our Hypermodern Python toolbox is:

 - **Python 3.10** for better error messages,
 - **pyenv** & **pyenv-virtualenv** for managing Python versions and virtual environments,